x265/IFMED/readme.md

 ## What is this?
 This command-line tool allow you encode video over network (via pipe).

-Mostly all encoder's having support `stdin` and `stdout`, most popular tool is FFmpeg
+Most encoder's support `stdin` and `stdout`, most popular tool is FFmpeg

 ## How to use?
 ### System Requirement
-Make sure your computer meet this specification
+Ensure your computer meets the following specification:

 1. .NET Framework 4.0 (Windows) or Mono Runtime (Linux)
 2. Windows Vista and above or Ubuntu 14.04 and above